nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 4b.
 Duplicate Client

     * 4b1.
+AddressBook detects multiple entries matching the provided attribute (name, phone number, or email).
-AddressBook shows an error message.
+    * 4b2.
+AddressBook shows an error message indicating that multiple clients match the input
+    * 4b3.
+User requests to delete the client's data with at least 2 of the 3 client's attributes
+    * 4b4.
+AddressBook validates the input
+    * 4b5.
+Addressbook deletes the person

   Use case ends.

 * 4c.
 Information mismatch

     * 4c1.
-AddressBook shows an error message.
+AddressBook shows an error message

   Use case ends.